-- 5.1.
-The definitions in this paragraph apply in this policy. - 5.2.
+5.1.
+The definitions in this paragraph apply in this policy.

+5.2.
 Personal data: means any recorded information UTCW holds about a living individual (data subject) from which he/she can be identified.
-It may include contact details, other personal information, photographs, and expressions of opinion about a data subject or indications as to UTCW's intentions about the data subject. - 5.3.
-Processing: means doing almost any activity with personal data, such as accessing, disclosing, destroying or using the data in any way. - 5.4.
+It may include contact details, other personal information, photographs, expressions and expressions of opinion about a data subject or indications as to UTCW's intentions about the data subject.

+5.3.
+Processing: means doing almost any activity with personal data, such as accessing, disclosing, destroying or using the data in any way.

+5.4.
 Special Categories of personal data: means sensitive personal data concerning a data subject's ethnic origin, political opinions, religious or similar beliefs, trade union membership, health, sex life, criminal proceedings or convictions.
-This personal information is deemed more sensitive and therefore needs enhanced protection. - 5.5.
+This personal information is deemed more sensitive and therefore needs enhanced protection.

+5.5.
 Data Subject: The identified or identifiable individual whose personal data is held or processed.

-- 5.6.
-Controller: A person or organisations that determines the purposes and the means of processing of personal data. - 5.7.
-Processor: A person or other body, other than an employee of the Controller, who processes personal data on behalf of the Controller. - 5.8.
-UTCW is registered as a fee payer with the ICO and will renew this registration annually or as otherwise legally required.
+5.6.
+Data Controller: A person or organisations that determines the purposes and the means of processing of personal data.

+5.7.
+Data-Processor: A person or other body, other than an employee of the $\frac{\text{data cC}}{\text{ontroller}}$, who processes personal data on behalf of the $\frac{\text{data cC}}{\text{ontroller}}$.

+5.8.
+UTCW processes personal data relating to parents, students, staff, governors, visitors and others and therefore is a data controller.
+UTCW is registered as a data controlleras a fee payer with the ICO and will renew this registration annually or as otherwise legally required.